March 3, 2018

 The entire program packet may be opened in MS Word or Adobe Acrobat, depending on which application is available to you.
 The packet also contains two coordinating activities, "Who Am I?" and "Prayer for the Discouraged."
 The auxiliary seminar for 2018, "A Spiritual Woman," includes a script, slides, and handout.
 Another useful tool is the two-page handout "Partnering in Prayer."
 We encourage you to print and distribute this handout in the International Women's Day of Prayer program at your church.

-"God Understands" sermon packet
+"God Understands" resource packet

 "Who Am I?"

-"Partnering in Prayer"
+"Partnering in Prayer" activity

 Since 1990, the Department of Women's Ministries at the General Conference of Seventh-day Adventists has promoted a special day when women have the opportunity to strengthen their spiritual bonds as they pray for and with each other.
 The International Women's Day of Prayer is the first Sabbath of each March.